How to Identify Your Hosting Provider

-Many cPanel users contact cPanel, Inc. each year with requests for technical support or other inquiries.
-However, in most cases, you should direct these inquiries to your hosting provider instead.
-This document will help you to identify your hosting provider if, for example, you misplaced their contact information.
+Many cPanel users contact cPanel, L.L.C. for technical support or other inquiries.
+But, in most cases, you should contact your hosting provider instead.
+This document will help you to identify your hosting provider.

 You may want to contact your hosting provider for the following types of issues:

 - Purchases of additional storage space, bandwidth, or other resources.